kellwinr/galaxybook_mask/README.md

 # Mask Galaxy Book laptop
 This .bat script will allow you to mimic your windows pc as a Galaxy Book laptop, this is usually used to bypass Samsung's restriction on some applications such as Samsung Notes by modifying the registry. _Third-party antivirus applications such as Kaspersky and Bitfinder detecting the .bat file as a threat, it is a false positive!
-Just whitelist it or modify the registry yourself if that is the case._ [This is a continued Project from obrobrio200, Samsung-Quick-Share-4-All](https://github.com/obrobrio2000/Samsung-Quick-Share-4-All)
+Just whitelist it or modify the registry yourself if that is the case._ [This is a continued project from obrobrio200, Samsung-Quick-Share-4-All](https://github.com/obrobrio2000/Samsung-Quick-Share-4-All)

 <img src="https://preview.redd.it/nzxqcqw9dyib1.png?width=778&format=png&auto=webp&s=493855bde83d0712952a36d6a5a8ab8a5f34693c" width="678" height="578">